vanhoefm/fragattacks/research/README.md

 	./hwsim.sh

 This will output the two created virtual "hwsim" interfaces, for example wlan1 and wlan2.
-Then search for the channel of the AP you want to test, and put the real network card on this channel:
+When testing an AP in this mode, you must first search for the channel of the AP, and put the real network card on this channel:

 	./scan.sh wlan0
+	ifconfig wlan0 down
 	iw wlan0 set type monitor
 	ifconfig wlan0 up
+	# Pick the channel that the AP is on (in this example 11)
 	iw wlan0 set channel 11

+Here wlan0 refers to the _real_ network card (not an interface created by `hwsim.sh`).
 You can now start the script as follows:

 	./fragattack wlan0 --hwsim wlan1,wlan2 [--ap] $COMMAND

 After the script executed, you can directly run it again with a new command.
+When testing a client, do do not first have to configure the channel (it is taken from `hostapd.conf`).

+**TODOs:**

+- Due to commit 1672c0e31917 ("mac80211: start auth/assoc timeout on frame status") authentication
+  as a client will instantly timeout.
+We need to have a method to bypass this:

+  1. We can patch the kernel

+  2. Maybe configure wpa_supplicant to send auth frames using a monitor interface?

 ### Static IP Configuration